britram/rains-prototype/draft-trammell-rains-protocol.md

 unless it has received a message containing that capability from that server.
-An exception are the capabilities indicating that a server listens for connections using a given transport protocol; servers and clients can also learn this information from RAINS itself (given redirection and service-info Singular Assertions for a named zone) or from external configurations.
+An exception are the capabilities indicating that a server listens for connections using a given transport protocol; servers and clients can also learn this information from RAINS itself (given redirection and service-info Assertions for a named zone) or from external configurations.

 # RAINS Protocol {#protocol}